1 Getting started

 Search for any information in a family bible, birth, marriage and death certificates, wills, photographs, cuttings, diaries, letters and so on.
-Interview any elderly relatives and family friends.
-Build up as much of a picture as possible, but don't take the information as gospel unless you can check it.
+Talk to family members and friends.
+Build up as much of a picture as possible, but don't take the information as gospel until you can check it.

 It may not go back very far but it will help you organise your research.
 Make sure everyone on your family tree is linked; don't be tempted by information or names that don't quite fit, unless they can be verified.

 Always keep notes of your research, including the source of your information - you may have to check them in the future and might have difficulty in remembering the source.
 Record unsuccessful searches as well as successful ones, including the names you searched for and the sources used.

 2 Sources of information within West Sussex